filionf/judo-techniques/README.md

 1. Push your code to GitHub
 2. Go to your repository settings
 3. Under GitHub Pages, select the main branch as source
-4. Your site will be published at https://YOUR-USERNAME.github.io/judo-techniques
+4. Your site will be published at https://filionf.github.io/judo-techniques

 ## Future Enhancements

-- Add more technique videos
 - Include search functionality
-- Add filtering options
 - Implement a quiz/test feature for exam preparation

 ## License